 The elected leader of our pack, on the other hand, was a pro teleseller, who was the natural nemesis to the tyrant: i.e. wry, likeable and anti-authoritarian.
 He spent lunches plotting a revenge coup, and we all laughed along.
 But lo: he would eventually lead the whole team to quit en masse in a great synchronized no-show.
 All of us needed the money—I was still aglow at how much my lot had improved since my first sales job—and yet we all obeyed.
 “Love” called all morning, and I ignored its calls and went to the Vue to watch a movie.
 A few things were dawning on me in the screen’s light: that I now possessed this incredible urban power to disappear; that the people who knew me had no idea where I was, and the people around me had no idea who I was, and wedged between the two ignorances I could almost cease to exist.
 It’s a feeling you can’t do without once you’ve known it.
 To suddenly have yourself in perspective, and everyone else.
 Their opinions of you meaningless and fleeting and soon forgotten.

 There is something important that has been left out: I was utterly in thrall to London.
 I wanted nothing more than to think of myself as legitimate there.
 To be real.
 To be a “Londoner,” or at least to be able to say “I live in London.”
 I kept dwelling on the vague temporal qualifications each of these identities required.
 How long til you’re living there, and not just visiting?
 Is it three months?
 Six?
 How long til you’re a “Londoner”?
 Is it five years?
 Seven?
 Or do you have to be from there?
 I attempted rampant assimilation.
-Our most primal form of learning is mimicry, and selves are such a vexed work in progress that it’s easy to fall under the old anxiety of influence, even with this most basic and urgent of projects.
+Our most primal form of learning is mimicry, and selves are such a vexed work in progress that it’s easy to fall under the anxiety of influence, even with this most basic and urgent of projects.
 Having pointedly refused anything but instant coffee in all my days, I became a filter coffee convert, in the way of my new people.
 I felt an immense satisfaction and sense belonging when I could publicly cling to a paper coffee cup.
 Later on in life you can become hostile towards depictions of your world, or attempts to define your “type.”
 But that is only because you have forgotten the strange grief of being pre-type.
 Of having all of it so exhaustingly undetermined.
 What the hell am I?
 What’s going to be my thing?
 Who are going to be my people?

 After a few months, my best friend arrived from Johannesburg.
-The year before we had declared that we were going to do this together: Big Ben, Beatles, Pounds, centre-of-everything, discover-the-world.
-I met her at an over-ground train station; I was waiting on a bench wearing dark glasses, drinking filter coffee, listening to music.
+The year before we had declared that we were going to do this together: Big Ben, Beatles, pounds, centre-of-everything, discover-the-world.
+I met her at an over-ground train station; I was waiting on a bench wearing dark glasses, drinking filter coffee from a paper cup, listening to music.
 “I hardly recognised you!” she said, vouching for my triumphant transformation.
 From then on we began a constant conversation that I still regard as one of the best talks of my life.
 We found our own place: it had bay windows; or, more accurately, it was a bay window.
 The space probably began life as a reading nook or something, back when there was enough London to go around, but by the time we showed up it had been transformed into a stand-alone studio.
 Likely it’s been subdivided again since then.
 We practiced, in these first efforts at running our own home, forgoing every imaginable tenet of domestic hygiene, without incident.

 We stayed in the same room, we read the same books out loud to each other, and a few weeks in we managed to find the same job.
 It was in this job, at last, that I attained the status of working in “admin.”
 A status that had long-since replaced stardom as my notion of success in the capital.
 Admin represented not having to sell a damn thing, which felt better than I can begin to describe.
 All I had to do was import handwritten forms into electronic forms in a discipline known hyperbolically as “data capturing.”
 And of course I occasionally had to switch a few things around, under instruction from the higher ups, where people had made a mistake or two with the boxes they’d checked.
 Or I sometimes had to fill out a new form where it slipped someone’s mind to complete it.
 In fact what we were mainly doing, for the first two months, was just filling out a load of forms which had slipped people’s minds.
 For this task we were given an array of different coloured pens, and a weird room in the back of the office.
 The bosses were very lax about whether we arrived on time, which in turn we didn’t, and on the walk over from the train we could get these bags of chocolate-filled doughnuts for 1 pound.
 What I’m saying—if you can picture someone well-slept, scoffing bulk confection and conjuring new handwritings—is that it was a pleasure to commit what was, with retrospect, almost certainly audit fraud.